Application Deadline Extended:

 - Resume.
 Please include one reference who can speak to your professional qualifications.

 - Nomination Letter (maximum 2 pages).
 In order to identify candidates who will be accountable to low-income communities and communities of color, we require a nomination letter from a grassroots or advocacy organization.
-Please ask your nominating organization to include the following information in their letter:
+Your nomination organization MUST address the following in their letter:

 - What are your organization’s campaign goals, and how do you see the applicant advancing these goals on their commission of interest?